MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/variable-data-types.md

 - **Azure subscription** - Represents a retrieved Azure subscription.

 > [!NOTE]
-> You can find all the available properties of the Azure data types in the [respective documentation article](https://review.docs.microsoft.com/en-us/power-automate/ui-flows/desktop/datatype-properties#azure-managed-disk).
+> If you want to see infromation about the available properties of the Azure data types, please visit the [respective documentation article](https://review.docs.microsoft.com/en-us/power-automate/ui-flows/desktop/datatype-properties#azure-managed-disk).

 ### CMD